Punktum-dk/epp-service-specification/README.md

     - The introduction of registrar support influences the business rules for [create domain](#create-domain)
   - Added information on setting/unsetting autorizations using AuthInfo tokens, see [setting AuthInfo](#setting-AuthInfo) and [unsetting AuthInfo](#unsetting-AuthInfo)
   - Added information on `dkhm:management` extension for [create domain](#create-domain) and [create contact](#create-contact), which overrides account default
-  - Added description of new and improved change name server process, both using authorisation and under registrar administration
+  - Added description of new and improved change name server process, both using authorization and under registrar administration
   - Added documentation on the extension to [info domain](#info-domain) with information on the `AuthInfo` expiration date using the `dkhm:authInfoExDate` extension
   - Added description of the changed [create contact](#create-contact) process, handling registrar administration
   - Introduction of support for [delete domain](#delete-domain) command